 All massage strokes are designed to help guide blood and lymph fluid back towards the heart/lungs for gas exchange (exchanging carbon dioxide molecules for oxygen).

 There are roughly about 5 basic massage techniques that are standard with every massage.
 They are the building blocks, the “framework” for all therapeutic bodywork.
+During your massage Vero Beach patients may experience some or all of these techniques.
 These 5 massage foundations movements or “strokes” are:

 This technique uses mild pressure applied by the palms of the practitioner’s hands, in a long gliding motion designed to assess and gently warm the area to be worked.
 It is very effective in assisting in healthy lymphatic flow.
 It is generally the opening movement when the massage begins.